David Carpenter: Early life

+David Joseph Carpenter was born in San Francisco on May 6, 1930.
+In his youth, he suffered physical abuse by his alcoholic father Elwood and domineering mother Frances, mostly concerning his persistent bed-wetting and cruelty to animals.
+Frances barred young Carpenter from playing outside with neighborhood kids and forced him to learn to play the violin and take ballet lessons.

+Carpenter attended Glen Park Elementary School, where he was bullied for having a stutter.
+His teachers recommended him to enroll in speech therapy but Frances resisted all efforts.
+After he was accused of biting a childhood friend, Carpenter was absent from school for several days and returned with bruises on his arms and legs.
+Around the time he reached adolescence, he sparked a fierce temper that psychologists would claim developed into sexual rage.
+He attended Balboa High School until he was thrown out in his sophomore year for dragging a female student down the hall after an argument.

 Carpenter has acknowledged he molested several children in his adolescence, including two of his cousins, beginning when he was 15 years old.
 At age 17, he was arrested for the first time on allegations he sexually assaulted a 3-year-old girl.
 He was placed in custody of the California Youth Authority before spending several years at Napa State Hospital.
 When referring to the escalation of Carpenter's crimes, his mother was quoted saying to a probation officer, "As soon as he was able to walk, he was getting into trouble".
 That same probation officer described him as "quite a liar".
 In 1950, Carpenter was arrested for the rape of a 17-year-old girl, and after pleading not guilty he was acquitted at trial.

 In the mid-1950s, Carpenter was employed as a purser on SS Fleetwood.
 In 1955, he married Ellen Cooke, with whom he had three children before their divorce in 1961.
 Carpenter later remarked to a psychiatrist that his first marriage was unsatisfactory because Cooke "was not interested in anything but local neighborhood gossip".
 Cooke would say that Carpenter was domineering, strong-willed, and charming, and said she knew nothing of his prior run-ins with law enforcement.